Curity OAuth for Single Page Applications best practices

 Web PerformanceThe use of a CDN can be a simple way to improve web performance, by reducing latency when web resources are downloaded to browsers

-• It must be a public client
+• The SPA is a public client

 An SPA is deemed a public client since it cannot hold a secret.
 Such a secret would be part of the JavaScript loaded by the website and, thus, be accessible to anyone inspecting the source code.